vacationlabs/record-splicer/README.md

   , requiredFields = ['_tagClientId, '_tagName, '_tagColourCode]
   , targetName = "TagNew"
   , targetPrefix = "_tagn"
-  , generateClassyLenses = True

-  -- NOTE: If there is a way to figure out what classes `source` derives, then we don't really need this.
   , deriveClasses = [''Eq, ''Show, ''Generic]
   }
 ```